tothmano/manototh.github.io/_pages/home.md

 <div id="mano-toth-photo"></div>

+I am a Senior Technical Writer at PSPDFKit in Vienna.

-I am the Lead Technical Writer and Documentation Engineer at [Adverity](https://www.adverity.com/) in Vienna.
-I lead a team of technical writers who contribute content to the [Adverity documentation site](https://docs.adverity.com/).
-I maintain the website front end and the underlying software architecture for authoring, publishing, and automation.
+Before joining PSPDFKit, I was the Lead Technical Writer and Documentation Engineer at [Adverity](https://www.adverity.com/).
+I led a team of technical writers who contributed content to the [Adverity documentation site](https://docs.adverity.com/).
+I maintained the website front end and the underlying software architecture for authoring, publishing, and automation.

 Previously, I worked at Tricentis, Omnit, IBM, the Central European University, and the University of Cambridge.